MobiMedia/fury/README.md

 All given parameters will be forwarded to the target page via the `FURY_PARAMS` object in the `window` object of the browser.

+## Environment Settings
+There are several environment variables which Fury is using:
+- `DEBUG`: If `DEBUG=1`, Fury will open the browser not in headless mode and open the development tools in each browser.
+- `CONCURRENT_LIMIT`: Defines the amount of max. concurrent rendering processes (concurrent browsers).
+Default is one concurrent rendering.
+- `TIMEOUT`: Defines the timeout for all requests in milliseconds

 ## Request
 ### Take a screenshot
 `/screenshot`